 - The best way to drive to Adelaide is by breaking the drive at various locations along the way.

-The closest city to Adelaide is Melbourne.
-The distance between the two cities is 726 kilometres and takes 8 hours to drive.
+From Melbourne – The closest city to Adelaide is Melbourne.
+And the distance between the Melbourne and Adelaide is around 726 kilometres.
+The journey by road takes about 8 hours.

 - Up to date information can be found on Public Transport Victoria (PTV) website.